Can’t make it to Day on the Hill?

 The AAOMS Day on the Hill is meant to engage OMSs in the political process by encouraging communication with your federal elected officials about the OMS specialty and pertinent federal legislation that impacts you and your patients.
-If you were unable to make it to Washington, D.C. in March for the 2017 event, you can still make an impact right from your home or office!

 Additional Information and Resources for OMS Advocacy